-NOTICE The sawmill is shipped properly secured to the pallet.
-Before starting sawmill assembly, remove the shipping brackets and bolts securing the saw head to the mast.
-See FIG. 3-1.
+NOTICE LT15 shipped after 5/12 only: The saw-mill is shipped properly secured to the pallet.
+Before starting sawmill assembly, remove the shipping brackets securing the sawmill to the pallet.
+Also, remove the shipping bracket and the shipping bolt securing the saw head to the mast.